 It usually pays to do as much planning as you can before a journey starts.
 Have a check-list of things that you need to take and things that you need to do.
 That way you won’t suddenly remember things that you’ve forgotten while travelling.
 This is a sure way to add to the overall stress level.

 When people travel by air and experience air travel sickness, part of the problem can be put down to the fact that they have traveled some distance by road or rail to get to the airport.

 With the brain trying to unscramble the effects of this it is then loaded with the extra challenge of riding on an aircraft.
 It only takes a dose of turbulence to take everything over the edge

 The brain becomes overloaded and, if it were a computer, wants to ‘crash’.
 With a computer it’s easy, you just press a button and you’re up and running again.
 All you have to do is go back to where you last saved and carry on.

 We can’t work like computers.
 The best thing I find is that having a good night’s sleep does the trick.
-This is when we actually shut down and start up again in the morning but it never works out like that.
+This is when we actually shut down and start up again in the morning.

 Most people who ask about how to reduce travel sickness have tried just about every pill and remedy that’s out there.

 I’ve tried it all and nothing has worked for me.
 Although I must declare that I had a brief encounter with a homeopathic remedy and it actually worked.
 I couldn’t make any sense of the fact that there was no medicine in the medicine.
 It worked for me for few months and I was quite enthusiastic about it and then the effect started to tail-off.